orgMINT/MINT/README.md

 [1 2 3 4 5 6 7 8 9 0]

-Defining an array puts its start address and length onto the stack
+Defining an array puts its start address onto the stack

 These can then be allocated to a variable, which acts as a pointer to the array in memory

-[1 2 3 4 5 6 7 8 9 0] $ a!
+[1 2 3 4 5 6 7 8 9 0] a!

 The swap $ is used to get the starting address onto the top of the stack and then store that into the variable a.